Dayr Abu Salama: British Mandate

 A shrine for a local sage known as al-Shaykh Abu Salama is also located in the village.

-1948, aftermath
+Israel

 Dayr Abu Salama was depopulated during the 1948 Arab–Israeli War on July 13, 1948, in the first phase of Operation Dani.

 In 1992 the village site was described: "The site has been converted into an Israeli picnic area and is surrounded by stands of pine and cypress trees.
 Workers for the Jewish National Fund have used stones retrieved from the destroyed village houses to construct a watchtower and an amphitheater on the village site.
 The area in front of the amphitheater has been leveled and is covered by a green lawn.
 Old fig and olive trees still grow there; cactuses and carob trees grow on the western and northern edges of the site."